 What Should I Do If My Upstart Loan Is Denied?

-If your loan is denied, there are a few things that you can do.
+If your loan is denied, there are a few things that you can do to try get an Upstart Loan.
 First, try to pinpoint why the loan was denied.
 In most cases, it appears as though Upstart gives a reason for denial.
 If you believe that you have been denied incorrectly (because there was either an error in your report or verification of information), you can submit corrected documentation that should fix the situation.
 If this is your situation, you would file an adverse action notice.
 This simply lets Upstart know that there is information that you have had corrected and for them to review your application once again.